 - The care you get must be a plan benefit.
 This means that it must be included in the plan's Benefits Chart.
 (The chart is in section 6.4 of this handbook). - The care must be medically necessary.
 Medically necessary means you need services to prevent, diagnose, or treat your medical condition or to maintain your current health status.
 Medical necessity is closely monitored and regulated by specific criteria.
-If you would like to review this criteria, please contact Member Services (1-800-676-5814) for more details.
+If you would like to review this criteria, please find it listed on SWMBH's website (www.SWMBH.org), or contact Customer Services (800-890-3712) for more details.
 This includes care that keeps you from going into a hospital or nursing home.
 It also means the services, supplies, or drugs meet accepted standards of medical practice. - You must get your care from network providers.
 Usually, the plan will not cover care from a provider who does not work with SWMBH.
-Here are some cases when this rule does not apply: - o The plan covers emergency or urgently needed care from an outof-network provider.
+Here are some cases when this rule does not apply: - The plan covers emergency or urgently needed care from an out-of-network provider.
 To learn more and to see what emergency or urgently needed care means, see section 3.1. - o If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
 You will need to obtain prior authorization with SWMBH before utilizing your out of network provider.
 In this situation, we will cover the care as if you got it from a network provider or at no cost to you.
-To learn about getting approval to see an out-ofnetwork provider, see section 4.4. - When you first join the plan, you can keep receiving services and seeing the doctors and other providers you go to now for at least 90 days from your enrollment start date.
+To learn about getting approval to see an out-of-network provider, see section 4.4.

+When you first join the plan, you can keep receiving services and seeing the doctors and other providers you go to now for at least 180 days from your enrollment start date.
 Your care coordinator will work with you to choose new providers and arrange services within this time period.